samuelandersoncodes/sell_estate/README.md

 * An exit option to end the application is also on all the sub menus for easy closing of the application.

 This is evident on all the menu screenshots above.

+**Error Handling**

+Error handling was implemented throughout the application with the use of try/except statements to handle exceptions raised for things like None type values, Database connection errors Key and Value errors.